seanwhs/Tutorials/NextJS/Greymatter-LMS/0-Introduction.md

 **The Concept:** Think of `.env.example` as a packing checklist you write before a trip, before you've actually bought any of the items.
 By writing down every credential name up front, later parts of this series become "fill in this blank" instead of "figure out what variable name to invent."
 It also means anyone cloning your repo instantly knows what accounts they need to create, without reading through every file.

-Two of these variable names — `DATABASE_URL` and `DIRECT_URL` — come directly from how Prisma's `datasource` block will be configured in Part 1: `DATABASE_URL` is the pooled connection Neon gives your app for normal queries, while `DIRECT_URL` is used for unpooled, direct connections needed specifically when running schema migrations [1].
+Two of these variable names — `DATABASE_URL` and `DIRECT_URL` — come directly from how Prisma's `datasource` block is configured: `DATABASE_URL` is the pooled connection Neon gives your app for normal queries, while `DIRECT_URL` is used for non-pooled direct migration runs [1].

 **The Implementation:**

 #### `.env.example`

 ```bash
 # ── Database (Neon Serverless PostgreSQL + Prisma) ──────────────────────────
 # Pooled connection string — used by the running app for normal queries.